Rithvik09/Budget-Calc/README.md

 # Budget-Calc
 This project takes State Name and the yearly income as two inputs from the user.
-Based on the state name and the overall income, this tool provides recommendation on how one can budget their income into various components.
+Based on the state and the overall income, this tool provides recommendation on how one can budget their income into various components.
-> Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents
 * [General Info](#general-information)